-When I was 8-12 years old I spent my whole time alone in my room and isolated myself from other people, sitting at the writing desk, creating texts or scribbles, magazines with fan fictions, or recording dialogues with myself on cassette tapes.
+When I was 8-12 years old I spent the most of my time alone in my room and isolated myself from other people, sitting at the writing desk, creating texts or scribbles, magazines with fan fictions, or recording dialogues with myself on cassette tapes.
 I tried to create a situation of isolation inside a new room installation, where the participants are able to feel the same way I did and used my own materials as a reference point to link into the situation.

 The ironic branding 'Rückhaltebecken' is a nod to my own imaginative publishing companies when I was a child and means 'Retention basin'.
 In the case of this installation the creations and ideas are held back in the room, just like the water in a basin.
 The logo of 'Rückhaltebecken' consists of an outline of a retention basin near my past home, placed on a table top.